Contaminated land: protect yourself from risk

 - Third-party claims: Protection against claims from neighbours or regulatory bodies due to environmental damage.

-How long does a contaminated land policy last?
+How long does indemnity insurance last?

 Contaminated land indemnity policies typically offer long-term protection, often covering the insured party for up to 30 years.
 Some policies provide indefinite cover, lasting for the duration of property ownership.